mikeraynham/wildaboutpilates/questions.md

 If you have recently had surgery please discuss this with me first.

 Postnatal women can come once they have had clearance from their doctor.
 This will be at their 6-week medical check-up for a normal delivery, or 12-week check-up for a caesarean section, providing there are no complications.
-Pilates is a great way to get back into shape after having a baby.
+Pilates is a great way to address any imbalances and postural changes after pregnancy.
+We also include pelvic floor exercises which is an important group of muscles that can become weakened after pregnancy and birth.

 At present this class isn't suitable for pregnant women, but this is something that I will review again and may change in due course.